lbormann/darts-caller/README.md

 #### *`-DL / --downloads`*

-If you set this to '1' the application will download available voice-packs that are not already installed.
+The application will download 'x' available voice-packs that are not already installed.
 Installation path is the value of -M.

-Default: '1'

-#### *`-DLL / --downloads_limit`*

-If you want to limit download-count, you can set it to x most recent.

 Default: '3'